 2. Examples of trailerized music

-Fast forward to recent times, the art of “trailerizing” becomes more prevalent, especially in the context of films and games.
-This process of taking iconic portions of a song and placing them in a fresh context is known as interpolation.
-With trailers becoming a primary marketing tool not just for films, but also for games and apps, the technique of trailerizing is more essential than ever.
+Fast forward to recent times, the art of “trailerization” becomes especially prevalent and impactful, where tailored audio experiences are crucial in capturing and maintaining audience engagement and with trailers becoming a primary marketing tool not just for films, but also for TV, adertising, games and apps, trailerization is more essential than ever.

 II.
 Why Trailerize a Track?